Head-Impulse Test (HIT or VHIT) and Head Heave test (HHT)

 As a general comment, because this test depends so heavily on either subjective judgments on the part of the examiner, or inaccessible technology (scleral eye coils), its utility is probably limited to use by "vestibular experts".

 The HIT appears to be most useful as part of a rapid battery of bedside tests (as described above).
 (Mandala et al. 2008).
 By combining several quick clinical tests, the "dizzy doctor" can quickly determine the status of the inner ear.
-We do not advise reliance on the HIT test.
+We do not advise reliance on the HIT test at the bedside, because of covert saccades.
+When it is positive it is useful.
+When it is negative, you don't know.